Finding New Tracks to Pleasure: Why I Started Desire Pathways

 The Science of the "Bottom-Up" Approach

 In the world of somatic sexology, we talk about Polyvagal Theory.
-This explains how our nervous system scans for safety.
-If your body doesn't feel safe, it will prioritize "protection" over "connection."
-This is why you might feel "locked" or "numb" even when you mentally want to be intimate.
+This explains how our nervous system constantly scans our environment for safety.
+If your body doesn't feel safe, it will always prioritise protection over connection.
+This is why you might feel locked or numb even when you mentally want to be intimate.

 The Missing Piece: Pleasure-Based Education